virtual-biohackathons/covid-19-bh20/CODE_OF_CONDUCT.md

 ### Attribution & Acknowledgements

-This code of conduct is based on the Open Code of Conduct from the TODOGroup.
+This code of conduct is based on the Open Code of Conduct from the [TODO Group](https://github.com/todogroup/opencodeofconduct/).